Kubekk/louply_docs/Getting Started/step1.md

 - Use natural language when asking questions, as Louply is designed to understand everyday conversation.
 - Provide feedback on Louply's responses to help improve its performance and accuracy.

+!!!danger Want more?!
+We are in the process of shipping additional features you might want.
+Below sections outline some of them - please note those are not yet production ready so you will not see them just yet.
+!!!

+### Integrating with Microsoft Teams

+To integrate Louply with Microsoft Teams, follow these steps:

+1. In the Customer Portal, navigate to the "Integrations" tab.
+2. Click the "Add to Microsoft Teams" button.
+3. Authorize Louply to access your Microsoft Teams account.
+4. Choose the channels you'd like Louply to be available in or allow direct messages.

+## Inviting Team Members and Assigning Roles

+To invite team members to use Louply and assign roles, follow these steps:

+1. In the Customer Portal, navigate to the "Team" tab.
+2. Click the "Invite Member" button and enter the team member's email address.
+3. Assign a role to the team member (e.g., Admin, Editor, Viewer).
+4. Send the invitation, and the team member will receive an email with instructions to join.

 ## Customizing Louply for Your Organization

 Customization options are available to tailor Louply's responses and behavior to your organization's needs: